oldestyle/madmartigan/README.md

   - contain all wiring and accessories
     - usb charging device to power Pis
     - network cables, switch
-  - each Pi gets a small protoboard with an RGB LED status light
+  - each Pi gets a small protoboard with an RGB LED status light.
+This allows the device to *visualize* server activity while load balancing and performing other tasks.

 ### Software testing, development